Virta

 3. Security Event Notification

 Ensure the safety of your charging stations by setting up alerts for security events.
 This feature includes 'Tamper detection' and 'Invalid Firmware Signature'.
 The 'Invalid Firmware Signature' alert notifies you when someone tries to update the firmware of a charger with an invalid firmware file.
-Read more about adding firmware files täältä.
+Read more about adding firmware files from here.

 Our advanced notification system immediately springs into action to alert you, ensuring that you stay in the loop and can take appropriate action.

-Screenshot 2024-08-05 at 19.32.07.png
+Screenshot 2025-05-02 at 12.39.31.png

 4. Session Average Power